Do you have any questions regarding the installation of any insulation? Read below to see if we answered them for you.

 There are several places where you should insulate:

 - Attic Floor – to separate the attic from the living space

-- Hot Cold Attic Walls – your attic can have temperatures exceeding 120degrees so you have to reduce the heat from the attic walls and floors to 90degrees in order to air condition properly and not over work your A/C
+- Hot-Cold Attic Walls – your attic can have temperatures exceeding 120 F so you have to reduce the temperature from the attic walls and floors to 90 F in order to air condition properly and not overwork your A/C

 - Exterior Walls – code required after 1965

-- Common Walls – for sound transfer treatment/noise reduction
+- Common Walls – walls inside of the house can be treated for sound transfer and noise reduction

 - Floor – pier & beam, cold floors, between the floors, and overhangs

 - Roofline – not required but it will knock down attic heat to the A/C equipment and ducts

 How can I reduce the moisture in my home?

 First, you should properly insulate and second have your A/C sized adequately to avoid short-cycling, which would not allow the unit to fully remove the humidity.